cherry-wave/NoMansGenerator/README.md

 # No Man's Generator

+This is an unofficial android app for Hello Games' "No Man's Sky"

-I created this android app to give me some inspiration on planet and creature names in No Man's Sky.
+I created this app to give me some inspiration on planet and creature names.

 Of course it can be used for other lore too ;)